mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/permissions/index.md

 > **Note:** You can only get access to the tab/data that was there, when the user interaction occurred (e.g. the click).
 When the active tab navigates away (e.g., due to finishing loading or some other event), the permission does not grant you access to the tab anymore.

-The `acitveTab` permission enables scripting access to the top level tab's page and same origin frames.
+The `activeTab` permission enables scripting access to the top level tab's page and same origin frames.
 Running scripts or modifying styles inside [cross-origin](/en-US/docs/Web/Security/Same-origin_policy#cross-origin_network_access) frames may require additional [host permissions](#host_permissions).
-Even a listener of the {{webextAPIref("menus/onClicked", "menus.onClicked")}} event may be unable to inject a content script inside the frame where the [context menu](/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Context_menu_items) is opened.
-The intention is to avoid escalation of privileges by creating a frame with arbitrary web page and running some action in its context.
-Actual limitations are not uniform across browsers however.
-For example, Firefox blocks access to frames created by page scripts, but for Manifest V2 add-ons it allows to run context scripts in static cross-origin frames.
 Of course, [restrictions and limitations](/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#permissions-restrictions-and-limitations) related to particular sites and URI schemes are applied as well.

 Usually the tab that's granted `activeTab` is just the currently active tab, except in one case.
 The {{webextAPIref("menus")}} API enables an extension to create a menu item which is shown if the user context-clicks on a tab (that is, on the element in the tabstrip that enables the user to switch from one tab to another).